GuillaumeCisco/spendesk/README.md

 `sudo apt install libgconf-2-4`

-For testing and developping on the projet with true hot module replacement, run
+For testing and developing on the project with true hot module replacement, run
 `yarn start`

 For testing with prod config: